This Is Hit Inc / Stoney Creek Records

 Reviewed by: Joshua Andre

-Throughout the past couple of years- and ever since we started this blog series about influential artists; I have been fortunate to explore and resonate with many different types of music.
+Throughout the past few years- and ever since we started this blog series about influential artists that we’re still in the middle of; I have been fortunate to explore and resonate with many different types of music.
 Predominately in the country genre, but some pop artists as well.
 My unexpected love for these albums has shown me that there are no limits to what God can use to encourage us in our walk with Him and on this road called life.
 One of the most inspiring artists I’ve heard over the past few years is Canadian country singer/songwriter and guitarist extraordinaire Lindsay Ell.
-Her 2020 album heart theory was one of the most powerful, thought-provoking and inspiring albums I’ve heard in a while, and I blogged about her in my blog series about future and upcoming influential artists.
+Her 2020 album heart theory was one of the most powerful, thought-provoking, and inspiring albums I’ve heard in a while, and I blogged about her in my blog series about future and upcoming influential artists.
 You can read the blog about her here, as well as read my extensive and glowing 5/5 review of heart theory.
-And now that you all are awakened to the awesomeness and sheer brilliance of Lindsay… let me quickly dive into her next single “Right On Time”.
+And now that you all are awakened to the awesomeness and sheer brilliance of Lindsay; you can read about her 2022 single “Right On Time”.
+Since that time, Lindsay has released three brand new singles that we as a site haven’t touched upon yet, so let me expand upon these ‘new-ish’ songs!

-With “Right On Time” resonating because of the brilliance of Lindsay Ell the singer and the songwriter; I reckon Lindsay and her music are about to change the world in the lives of many- in a very massive way if they haven’t already!
+With all of these three melodies, especially “Sweet Spot” resonating because of the brilliance of Lindsay Ell the singer and the songwriter; I reckon Lindsay and her music are about to change the world in the lives of many- in a very massive way if they haven’t already!
 Having already shown us a track-for-track and like-for-like recording of her favourite album ever- John Mayer’s Continuum in The Continuum Project in 2018; Lindsay proves to us that she can still record vibrant and poignant melodies after her sophomore record.
 I mean, where’s the sophomore slump?
 Hopefully never arriving…

 The beauty of music is that it can touch so many lives, and when we remember this, we can appreciate heart theory and all of Lindsay’s original material, as standout songs of this modern era.
-So as we continue about our day; let us spin through every single song from Lindsay Ell (inclusive of “Right On Time”, presumably the lead single off an unnamed album releasing sometime this year?), several times.
-And we can also dwell upon the important relationships in life; and thank God for Lindsay Ell– one of the brightest and talented young musicians and songwriters of this generation.
-Well done Lindsay; I can’t wait to hear what God has in store for you next!
+So, as we continue about our day; let us spin through every single song from Lindsay Ell (inclusive of all of these three songs!), several times.
+And we can also dwell upon the important relationships in life; and thank God for Lindsay Ell– one of the brightest and talented new-ish musicians and songwriters of this generation.
+Well done, Lindsay; I can’t wait to hear what God has in store for you next!
 Maybe a Christmas album or a live project?

 RIYL: Lady A, Dixie Chicks, Maren Morris, Kane Brown, Luke Bryan, Miranda Lambert